verhovsky/books-futures-explained/src/3_generators_pin.md

     // std::mem::swap(&mut gen, &mut gen2);

     // constructing a `Pin::new()` on a type which does not implement `Unpin` is unsafe.
-    // However, as I mentioned in the start of the next chapter about `Pin` a
+    // However, as you'll see in the start of the next chapter value pinned to
-    // boxed type automatically implements `Unpin` so to stay in safe Rust we can use
+    // heap can be constructed while staying in safe Rust so we can use
     // that to avoid unsafe.
-You can also use crates like `pin_utils` to do this safely,
+You can also use crates like `pin_utils` to do
-    // just remember that they use unsafe under the hood so it's like using an already-reviewed
+    // this safely, just remember that they use unsafe under the hood so it's
-    // unsafe implementation.
+    // like using an already-reviewed unsafe implementation.

     let mut pinned1 = Box::pin(gen1);
     let mut pinned2 = Box::pin(gen2);